 For Valerie Aurora, a software engineer turned diversity and inclusion consultant, technology and diversity go hand in hand.

-Aurora will give a talk titled “Focus on Allies: A New Approach to Diversity and Inclusion” on Feb.
-2 from 7-8 p.m. in the Jepson Alumni Center, Robins Pavilion.
+Aurora will give a talk titled “Focus on Allies: A New Approach to Diversity and Inclusion” on March 20 from 7-8 p.m. in Jepson Hall, Room 118.
 It is free and open to the public.
 Registration is requested.

 As the founder of Frame Shift Consulting, Aurora helps organizations create an inclusive, effective and socially just organizational culture.
 Her company specializes in the technology industry.